Multilevel Diversity Coding with Regeneration: The Minimum Storage Point: Proof of Theorem

-Readers familiar with the converse proof for the symmetric MLD coding problem may recognize certain similarity between the above proof and that in \cite{RocheYeungHau:97}.
-The key difference is that in the converse proof for MLD coding, one only needs to \lq\lq{}peel\rq\rq{} off the message rates by combining information in $W_i$'s sequentially.
-Here the regeneration requirement necessitates a more elaborate peeling process, and Lemma \ref{lemma:msp} serves a similar role as Han's inequality in the proof in \cite{RocheYeungHau:97}.
+Readers familiar with the converse proof for the (symmetrical) MLD coding problem may recognize certain similarities between the above proof and that in \cite{RocheYeungHau:97}, particularly the use of Han's inequality.
+The key difference is that in the converse proof in \cite{RocheYeungHau:97}, one only needs to \lq\lq{}peel\rq\rq{} off the message rates by combining information in $W_i$'s sequentially.
+Here, however, the regeneration requirement necessitates a much more elaborate peeling process.